 What is liposuction?

 Liposuction is the most popular procedure in the world to eliminate stubborn, excess fat from nearly any location on the body, and especially problem areas resistant to diet and exercise.
-The word “Lipo suction” actually translates into fat suction, which is precisely how doctors perform this minimally invasive surgical procedure, using very small cannulas, lasers and devices to assist in the removal of measurable quantities of fat between the muscle and skin.
+The word “laser device” actually translates into fat suction, which is precisely how doctors perform this minimally invasive surgical procedure, using very small cannulas, lasers and devices to assist in the removal of measurable quantities of fat between the muscle and skin.
 Most surgeries are performed within 30 to 90 minutes, using only localized anesthesia, which reduces risks, decreases downtime and allows patients to return to work within 48 hours.

 For many people, it is a solution to help battle and defeat bulges and tighten loose, flabby skin - after weight gain, medical weight loss surgery, pregnancy, and due to many other reasons.
 Fatty deposits are usually determined genetically and don’t respond to diet or exercise, so this procedure might be the only way to eliminate fat cells, permanently.
 Liposuction allows the surgeon to target the belly, love-handles, muffin tops, male breasts, waist, thighs arms and chin areas.
 Patients see visible results within days after their procedures.